uptudev/passwerdle/README.md

-# passwordle
+# passwerdle

-A game based on guessing one of the top 5000 most used passwords.
+A game based on guessing one of the top 500 most used passwords.